It’s devastating to know that around 35 million children in America are exposed to adverse events that can lead to trauma.

 Treating addiction and substance abuse in the context of childhood trauma requires a dual approach.
 Addressing both the addiction and the underlying trauma is essential for long-term recovery.
 Support from addiction specialists and therapists can empower adults to break out of the cycle of trauma and substance abuse.

 It’s worth learning about the different rehab options out there.
 Doing a detox or checking in for a longer stay could be what you need to heal.
-Looking into AHCCCS can help make these treatments affordable.
+Looking into AHCCCS rehab programs such as our offerings can help if you are an Arizona resident who qualifies, making these treatments more affordable.

 7. Flashbacks and Intrusive Memories